Optimization of a cosmic muon tomography scanner for cargo border control inspection: GEANT4 Study of Secondary Hits

 For the first study a threshold of 0.4\,MeV is applied, retaining only those depositions that lie within the MIP peak region.
 A cargo block of size 1\,m$\times$1\,m$\times$0.5\,m is placed at the center of the container with a variety of material types considered.
 The MuSiBo generator is used to provide muons corresponding to a 15 minute exposure time.
-The events recorded are then filtered to only retain events in which at least two hits were recorded before and after the container.
-This normally corresponds to three hits in the top set of hodoscopes plus a further three in either the side or bottom hodoscopes, occasionally the first set of hits will be found in one of the side hodoscopes.
-The goal of this filtering is to select events in which particle trajectories before and after the cargo could be selected, the scattering angle reconstructed and MST performed.
-FIG.~\ref{fig:totalhodohits} shows the total number of hits recorded across all hodoscopes per event, regardless of whether they were produced via secondaries or muons.
+Fig.~\ref{fig:totalhodohits} shows the total number of hits recorded across all hodoscopes per event, regardless of whether they were produced via secondaries or muons.
 In general the peak structure around 6 hits is produced via the 3 hits left by the muon, before and after the cargo whilst the small tail is produced by the presence of any secondary hits.
-Whilst it appears that there is some variation between the different cargo types this variation stems from the filtering and combining of hits, not from a significant difference in the number of secondary hits produced per muon.
+Whilst it appears that there is some variation between the different cargo types this variation stems from the number of events passing the filter, not from a significant difference in the number of secondary hits produced per muon.
 Higher density and higher-Z materials reduce the number of events that pass the filtering process.
-FIG.~\ref{fig:totalhodohitsnorm} shows the same distribution but normalized by the number of events that passed the filtering, very limited variation per cargo is now observed. \\
+Fig.~\ref{fig:totalhodohitsnorm} shows the same distribution but normalized by the number of events that passed the filtering, very limited variation per cargo is now observed. \\

-FIG.~\ref{fig:totalhodohitsbanana} shows the same analysis performed for a more `realistic’ smuggling scenario.
+Fig.~\ref{fig:totalhodohitsbanana} shows the same analysis performed for a more `realistic’ smuggling scenario.
 For this scenario the container is filled with bananas and then a 40\,cm$\times$40\,cm$\times$40\,cm box of cocaine is placed in the center of the bananas.
 This is compared to the scenario in which only the bananas are stored.
 Again no significant variation is seen in the number of hits recorded indicating the presence of secondary hits cannot, in and of itself, be used to discriminate between different cargoes. \\